 Susaeta's speculative cross was deflected into Muniain's path, but he scuffed into the arms of Jose Manuel Pinto from close range.

 Neymar's struggles to keep his footing on the greasy surface was indicative of a disjointed Barca display and when Gaizka Toquero came close from Susaeta's delivery from the left flank, it underlined which team was ending the half in the ascendancy.

 Bilbao resumed on the front foot, but they were grateful to see Neymar spurn an opening after chesting down Fabregas' lofted pass.

-Ander Iturraspe breathed a sigh of relief when he received only a yellow card for bundling over Neymar after the Brazilian stole a march on the Athletic defense.
-Fabregas curled the resulting 59th-minute free kick just wide.
+Ander Iturraspe breathed a sigh of relief when he received only a yellow card for bundling over Neymar after the Brazilian stole a march on the Athletic defence.
+Fabregas curled the resulting 59th-minute free kick agonisingly wide.

-But the hosts continued to make like life deeply uncomfortable for Martino's men with their incessant work rate and pressing, and Athletic had its reward with 20 minutes remaining.
+But the hosts continued to make like life deeply uncomfortable for Martino's men with their incessant work-rate and pressing and Athletic had their reward with 20 minutes remaining.

 It almost got worse for Barcelona three minutes later when Pinto was forced into a superb reflex save from Toquero's header.

 Most damningly for Martino's men, Pinto's opposite number Iraizoz was woefully under-worked in the closing stages and Barca only remain above Atletico Madrid at the summit on goal difference.